gocircuit/circuit/README.md

 	circuit -a 10.20.30.5:11088 -m /circuit -j circuit://10.20.30.7:11022/78517/R56e7a2a0d47a7b5d

 You now have two mutually-aware circuit agents, running on two different hosts in your cluster.
-You can join any number of additional hosts to the circuit environment in a similar fashion.
+You can join any number of additional hosts to the circuit environment in a similar fashion, even billions:

+	> The circuit uses a modern [expander graph](http://en.wikipedia.org/wiki/Expander_graph)-based
+	> algorithm for presence awareness and ordered communication, which is genuinely distributed;
+	> It uses communication and connectivity sparingly, hardly leaving a footprint when idle.

 Explore
 -------